 We’ve had a handful of contributors, but are always looking to expand both in number of writers and department representation.
-An ideal candidate is a strong writer (or wants to develop into one); proficient in quantitative analysis; and has an interest in any aspect of Denison, campus issues, and our student body.
-You do not have to be a DA or POSC major in order to write.
-You do not have to write about survey results.
+An ideal candidate is a strong writer (or wants to develop into one); ideally is proficient in quantitative analysis, but it’s not a requirement; and has an interest in any aspect of Denison, campus issues, and our student body.
+You do NOT have to be a DA major or DPR minor in order to write.
+You do NOT have to write about survey results.

 Plenty of students have written just one article, while others have written much more.
 Moreover, most articles can be written over the span of a week or even less.
 We also encourage collaborations and co-authoring, which can help if you’re worried about time.
 The articles are not long – the target article length is 500-700 words, but there’s no minimum or maximum word count; we care more about telling a good story.

 Getting started is super simple!
-Dr. Paul Djupe from the POSC department runs OneTwentySeven and edits everything we publish.
-Paul and Oliver Gladfelter are willing to help and guide you through every step of the process, which generally looks like this:
+Dr. Paul Djupe, director of the Data for Political Research minor, runs OneTwentySeven and edits everything we publish.
+Paul is willing to help and guide you through every step of the process, which generally looks like this:

 - Indicate an interest in writing

-- Chat with people about data availability, questions, methods (the order actually varies quite a bit depending on the piece)
+- Chat with people (Djupe and others) about data availability, questions, methods (the order actually varies quite a bit depending on the piece)

 - Write and edit with Djupe on google docs